 Plan the Initiation Stage is the last activity in the Starting up a Project processes.
-It is time for a question: What do you think is the main difference between the Starting up a Project Process and the Initiation Process?
+It is time for a question: What do you think is the main difference between the Starting up a Project Process and the Initiation a Project process?

-The Starting up a Project process is the first check to see if there is a business reason to the project, while the Initiation Stage will plan the project.
+The Starting up a Project process is the first check to see if there is a business reason to the project, while the Initiation a Project process (also known as the Initiation Stage) will plan the project.